palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 200
 {% endhighlight %}

-Within the warm confines of web frameworks&mdash;open-source libraries like [Django](http://www.djangoproject.com/) or [Ruby on Rails](http://rubyonrails.org/) that are so broad they include all the necessary tools to interact with a database, design an application and publish it to the web&mdash;this concept has been expanded to encourage the packaging not just of freestanding utilities like requests, but entire applications that ["just work"](https://www.youtube.com/watch?v=qmPq00jelpc) when integrated with the framework.
+Within the warm confines of web frameworks&mdash;open-source libraries like [Django](http://www.djangoproject.com/) or [Ruby on Rails](http://rubyonrails.org/) that are so broad they include all the necessary tools to interact with a database, design an application and publish it to the web&mdash;this concept has been expanded to encourage the packaging not just of freestanding utilities like ``requests``, but entire applications that ["just work"](https://www.youtube.com/watch?v=qmPq00jelpc) when integrated with the framework.

 This type of application, [championed](http://www.b-list.org/weblog/2007/nov/29/django-blog/) [eloquently](https://www.youtube.com/watch?v=A-S0tqpPga4) by Django leaders like James Bennett, is sometimes called a "pluggable" or ["reusable"](https://docs.djangoproject.com/en/dev/intro/reusable-apps/) app, because its modular design makes it portable to a wide range of sites.